 Any disease or disorder that stops the MMC or slows peristalsis will let bacteria from the large intestine travel into the small intestine.

 Diabetic neuropathy is damage to the nerves of the gut from diabetes.
-When the nerves become damaged because blood sugar is too high, gut movement slows down and bacteria are
+When the nerves become damaged (because of high blood sugar), gut movement may slow down, allowing bacteria to accumulate.

 Overconsumption of Alcohol

-If you have SIBO, you may want to keep the drinking to a minimum.
-Heavy alcohol use has been associated with SIBO [R].
-Even moderate alcohol consumption (1 drink/day for women, 2 drinks/day for men) can lead to SIBO [R].
-Alcohol damages the gut in many different ways, including :
+Heavy alcohol use has been associated with SIBO.
+Even moderate alcohol consumption (1 drink/day for women, 2 drinks/day for men) has been linked to lead to SIBO.
+Alcohol can damage the gut in several different ways, including :

 - Decreases enzymes